 COMParative Methods for the Advancement of Systematic Cross-case Analysis and Small-n Studies (COMPASSS) more information

+Grimm, H. M. (2010).
 The Diffusion of Bayh-Dole to Germany: Did new public policy facilitate university patenting and commercialisation?
-In: International Journal of Entrepreneurship and Small Business, Vol.12, No.4, 2010, pp. 459-478.
+International Journal of Entrepreneurship and Small Business, 12(4), 459-478.

+Grimm, H. M. (2019).
 Entrepreneurship in Public Policy Education: The Willy Brandt School as a Case.
-In: Erik Lehmann and Max Keilbach (ed.): From Industrial Organization to Entrepreneurship.
-A Tribute to David B. Audretsch.
-Springer 2019: pp 369-384,
+In E. Lehmann, & M. Keilbach (Eds.), From Industrial Organization to Entrepreneurship.
+A Tribute to David B. Audretsch (369-384).Springer.

+Grimm, H. M. (2014).
 Entrepreneurship und Wissenschaftsmanagement an staatlichen Hochschulen.
-In: Harald Pechlaner, Benedict C. Doepfer und Stefan Märk (Hrsg.): Wertschöpfungskompetenz und Unternehmertum.
-Rahmenbedingungen für Entrepreneurship und Innovation in Regionen, Springer Gabler, 2014, pp. 165-196.
+In H. Pechlaner, B. C. Doepfer und S. Märk (Eds.), Wertschöpfungskompetenz und Unternehmertum.
+Rahmenbedingungen für Entrepreneurship und Innovation in Regionen (165-196).
+Springer Gabler.

+Grimm, H. M. (2009).
 Fostering Entrepreneurship in East Germany: Multi-Level Governance in a Transitional Economy.
-In: Organisation for Economic Co-operation and Development (OECD): Perspectives on Strengthening Entrepreneurship in East Germany: Lessons from Local Approaches.
-Paris: OECD, 2009, pp. 29-54.
+In Organisation for Economic Co-operation and Development (OECD): Perspectives on Strengthening Entrepreneurship in East Germany: Lessons from Local Approaches (29-54).
+OECD.

 Consultancy Output / Papers

+Grimm, H. M. (2016).
 Country level assessment of inclusive policies and programmes: GERMANY.
-Submitted to the Local Economic and Employment Development (LEED) Programme of the Organisation for Economic Co-operation and Development, July 2016.
+Local Economic and Employment Development (LEED) Programme of the Organisation for Economic Co-operation and Development.

-Policy briefs on evaluating inclusive entrepreneurship policies, financing business start-ups and entrepreneurship by people with disabilities: Nutek (Sweden), Junge Leute machen sich selbständig (Deutschland), WomEqual (Finland), RABE (Austria), submitted to the Local Economic and Employment Development (LEED) Programme of the Organisation for Economic Co-operation and Development, December 2013.
+Grimm, H. M. (2013).
+Policy briefs on evaluating inclusive entrepreneurship policies, financing business start-ups and entrepreneurship by people with disabilities.
+Nutek (Sweden), Junge Leute machen sich selbständig (Deutschland), WomEqual (Finland), RABE (Austria), submitted to the Local Economic and Employment Development (LEED) Programme of the Organisation for Economic Co-operation and Development.

+Grimm, H. M. (2012).
 Skills Development and its Relevance to FDI-SME Linkages for East Kazakhstan.
-Report submitted to the Organisation for Economic Co-operation and Development, 29 November, 2012, 35 pages.
+Organisation for Economic Co-operation and Development.
+35 pages.

+Grimm, H. M. (2007).
 Assessing the Policy Environment of Places: The Free State of Thuringia in a Transitional Context.
-External Expertise submitted to the Organisation for Economic Co-operation and Development (OECD), Centre for Entrepreneurship, SMEs, Local Development (CFE), Local Economic and Employment Development Programme (LEED), Trento Centre for Local Development, 15 pages, 2007.
+Organisation for Economic Co-operation and Development (OECD), Centre for Entrepreneurship, SMEs, Local Development (CFE), Local Economic and Employment Development Programme (LEED), Trento Centre for Local Development.
+15 pages.

+Grimm, H. M., & Audretsch, D. B. (2005).
 The ENABLE Program in the European Entrepreneurship Policy Context.
-Report on Behalf of the State Development Corporation of Thueringen (LEG), Mai 2005, 25 pages (mit David B. Audretsch).
+Report on Behalf of the State Development Corporation of Thueringen (LEG).
+25 pages.